Bill Stewart (actor)

 Bill Stewart (7 December 1942, in Liverpool, Lancashire, England – 29 August 2006 in London) was an English actor best known for his role as Denton Evening News reporter Sandy Longford in the British television programme A Touch of Frost.
-He also made appearances on Z-Cars and MacGyver and had roles in such films as 101 Dalmatians and Anna and the King.
+He also made appearances on Z-Cars, a stand-out role as Metropolitan Police liaison officer Dingle in the BBC cult political thriller Edge of Darkness, and on US TV MacGyver.
+His film credits include hits such as 101 Dalmatians and Anna and the King.

 He died on 29 August 2006 of motor neurone disease.